 Note that the cluster resources group named "enswitch" will be created with the previous command.

-Add the Enswitch resources that will be running on the nodes and ommit those that are not needed.
+Add the Enswitch resources that will be running on the nodes and omit those that are not needed.
 They will be added to the existing "enswitch" resources group by running the following commands on only one of the nodes:

 • pcs resource create kamailio systemd:kamailio op monitor interval=30s --group enswitch